amarin/sphinx-vcs-changelog/docs/develop.rst

 Developing
 ===============================================================================

-As we developing changelog parser for git we use some statements in commit flow:
+As we developing changelog parser for git we follow some rules for commit messages:

 - Each commit SHOULD prefixed with commit functional group identification
 - Functional groups are: